qiangliu-sd/Python-calls-C-dll/README.md

-# Call Windows C-dll (foreign) functions directly via ctypes inside Python: A Complete Template
+# Call Windows C-dll (foreign) functions directly via ctypes inside Python: A complete template

 With Python ctypes (see [1](#notes), Python can directly call (foreign) C functions defined in Windows dll.
 This makes the speed-up of Python via C truly easy.
 The details, especially with Windows dll, can be confusing, unfortunately.
 This package provides the necessary step-by-step guide on how to achieve calling C functions in Python (version 3.13).